HPENetworking/scriptsonly/OpenSwitch/README.md

 # OpenSwitch

-This repository is a collection of sample code usages of the public facing APIs for HPE Aruba OS based products.
+This repository is a collection of sample code usages of OpenSwitch project.

 Copyright 2016 Hewlett Packard Enterprise Development LP.